sapir/ycad/README.md

 ycad
 ====

-Attempt at an experimental alternative to OpenSCAD
+An object-oriented solid CAD programming language

-Uses BRL-CAD as a backend.
+ycad uses BRL-CAD as a backend.
 So in a sense, this is a simple language for generating BRL-CAD databases.